alecokas/BiLatticeRNN-Confidence/README.md

-# Bi-Directional Lattice Recurrent Neural Network for Confidence Score Estimation
+# Confidence Estimation for Black Box Automatic Speech Recognition Systems Using Lattice Recurrent Neural Networks
 ### Uncertainty and confidence scores in sequence data

-This repo provides mechanisms for subword level information to be introduced into a Bi-directional Lattice Recurrent Neural Network (BiLatticeRNN).
-BiLatticeRNN is a generalisation of a BiLSTM such that it is able to operate on DAG-like structures such as lattice and confusion networks.
-In this source code, we use this framework to generate confidence score estimates for each word in the  lattice, confusion network or 1-best list.
-This is incredibly useful for automatic speech recognition (ASR) applications such as information retrieval, deletion detection, and machine translation.
-An improvement in Normalised Cross Entropy (NCE) and AUC (Precision-Recall) compared to the traditional word posterior confidence score estimate is achievable.
-By including grapheme features, such as duration and a grapheme embedding, improvements on a purely word-based implementation is possible.
+This repo provides mechanisms for confidence estimates to be generated for black box Automatic Speech Recognition (ASR) systems.
+Furthermore, the code allows subword level information to be introduced into Bi-directional Lattice Recurrent Neural Networks (BiLatticeRNN).
+BiLatticeRNN is a generalisation of a BiLSTM to DAG-like structures, such as lattice and confusion networks, which enables information from competing transciptions to be used to enhance confidence estimation.
+We used this framework to generate confidence score estimates for each word in the  lattice, confusion network, or one-best list.
+This is incredibly useful for ASR applications such as information retrieval, deletion detection, and machine translation.
+Improvements in Normalised Cross Entropy (NCE) and AUC (Precision-Recall) over to the traditional word posterior confidence score estimates are furthered by including grapheme features, such as duration and a grapheme embedding.

 One-best sequences                  |  Confusion Networks :------------------------------:|:------------------------------: